 To get to Jardin from Medellin you need to take a bus from the Terminal del Sur.
 This is close (about a 25-minute walk) or a short (5 minutes/COP6000) taxi ride from the Poblado metro station.

 There are two bus companies that travel from Medellin to Jardin.
-You can buy tickets online here from their website or simply go to the bus station and buy your tickets from there.
+You can buy tickets online here or simply go to the bus station and buy your tickets from there.

 A second company Transporte Suroeste Antioqueño also runs buses 6 times a day, but it’s not possible to book these online.